Acridine

-Acridine is an organic compound and a nitrogen heterocycle with the formula C_{13}H_{9}N. Acridines are substituted derivatives of the parent ring.
-It is a planar molecule that is structurally related to anthracene with one of the central CH groups replaced by nitrogen.
+Acridine is an organic compound and a nitrogen-containing heterocyclic compound with the formula C_{13}H_{9}N. Acridines are substituted derivatives of this parent tricyclic ring system.
+It is a planar molecule that is an azaanthracene—an anthracene with one of the central CH groups replaced by nitrogen.
 Like the related molecules pyridine and quinoline, acridine is mildly basic.
 It is an almost colorless solid, which crystallizes in needles.
 There are few commercial applications of acridines; at one time acridine dyes were popular, but they are now relegated to niche applications, such as with acridine orange.
 The name is a reference to the acrid odour and acrid skin-irritating effect of the compound.

 Isolation and syntheses

 Carl Gräbe and Heinrich Caro first isolated acridine in 1870 from coal tar.
 Acridine is separated from coal tar by extracting with dilute sulfuric acid.
 Addition of potassium dichromate to this solution precipitates acridine bichromate.
 The bichromate is decomposed using ammonia.

 Acridine and its derivatives can be prepared by many synthetic processes.
 In the Bernthsen acridine synthesis, diphenylamine is condensed with carboxylic acids in the presence of zinc chloride.
 When formic acid is the carboxylic acid, the reaction yields the parent acridine.
 With the higher larger carboxylic acids, the derivatives substituted at the meso carbon atom are generated.

 Other older methods for the organic synthesis of acridines include condensing diphenylamine with chloroform in the presence of aluminium chloride, by passing the vapours of orthoaminodiphenylmethane over heated litharge, by heating salicylaldehyde with aniline and zinc chloride or by distilling acridone (9-position a carbonyl group) over zinc dust.
-Another classic method for the synthesis of acridones is the Lehmstedt-Tanasescu reaction.